Susan and Zuheir Sofia Establish $1 Million Endowment to Support Rehabilitation Services at Sarasota Memorial

 News

-Healthcare Foundation Hosts Venice's Second Annual Women & Medicine Educational Luncheon
+Healthcare Foundation Hosts 13th Annual Women & Medicine Educational Luncheon

-Over 200 guests attended Venice’s second annual event featuring an interactive panel discussion, “Real Words: A Candid Conversation About Health, Hormones, and Happiness.”
+Nearly 450 guests attended Sarasota Memorial Healthcare Foundation’s Women & Medicine Educational Luncheon at The ORA.
+The event featured an interactive panel discussion titled “Real Words: A Candid Conversation About Health, Hormones, and Happiness.”

 READ MORE